 Engagement with partners is a core aspect of any engaged pedagogy for supporting communities.
 With both universities and nonprofits shifting away from face-to-face interactions, this engagement will have to shift accordingly.
 Here are some of the crucial steps to take in addressing these changes:

-• Use this as an opportunity to dive deeply into student reflections.
-You may not be able to track hours, but you can active your group wall and encourage students to discuss their experiences so far and their feelings at this time, getting a robust sense of how engagement has impacted their semesters thus far.
+- Use this as an opportunity to dive deeply into student reflections.
+You may not be able to track hours, but you can activate your group wall and encourage students to discuss their experiences and feelings so far, getting a robust sense of how engagement has impacted their semesters thus far.
 This feedback will help you develop contingency plans now and plan for direct service going forward, and will also offer students an opportunity to engage with their community based learning in a different but still useful way.

 Below are resources that offer further support and ideas:

-• The Center for Innovative Teaching and Learning at Indiana University Bloomington have come out with resources for community engaged teaching at this time.
+- The Center for Innovative Teaching and Learning at Indiana University Bloomington has come out with resources for community-engaged teaching at this time.
 In this blog, they also talk about how to utilize the concept of Retrieval Practice (recalling information when it is not in front of you) as an aspect of this online learning.

-• Iowa Campus Compact has put together a guide based on communications with other Campus Compact schools to help engaged campuses at this time.
+- Iowa Campus Compact has put together a guide based on communications with other Campus Compact schools to help engage campuses at this time.
 Going forward, Iowa & Minnesota Campus Compact will host a weekly virtual discussion on this topic every Friday at 2:30 pm central, which you can register for here.
 Campus Compact has also created an extensive resources list for institutions in this time.

 Brands, Businesses and Member Organizations